majovano/cert-eu-ticket-classification/DEPLOYMENT.md

    - Add all environment variables from the checklist above

 5. **Deploy**
-   - Railway will automatically build and deploy
+   - Render will automatically build and deploy
-   - Your app will be available at `https://your-app-name.railway.app`
+   - Your app will be available at `https://your-app-name.onrender.com`

-### Option 2: Render
+### Option 2: Heroku

 1. **Sign up for Render**
    - Go to [render.com](https://render.com)